 When he took over the Atlantics in 1872, Ferguson was unable to entice any of his cohorts to join him.
 On Opening Day, May 2, the field included Fergy and eight newcomers to the big-time professional level, most of them in their early 20s.
 Most were holdovers from the 1871 amateur club.
 The Atlantics’ only pitcher was Jim Britt, a 16–year-old from Brooklyn.
 The club finished with a poor 9-28 record, well behind pennant-winner Boston.
 Twenty-two-year-old left fielder Al Thake drowned on September 1 while fishing off Fort Hamilton in New York Harbor.
 Ferguson organized one of the first benefit games for a player’s family, an old-timers game.
 On October 23, members of the 1869 Atlantics and the Red Stockings met.
 Unfortunately, poor weather limited the payout to Thake’s mother to $200.

 Dickey Pearce, who played with the Atlantics from 1856 to 1870, rejoined them in 1873 but the team fared poorly again.
-Britt led the league in starts and complete games but had a meager 17-36 win-loss record.
-The team finished in seventh place again.
-Ferguson was the only man to spell Britt on the mound, starting one game and relieving in three others for a total of 19 innings and a 0-1 record.
+Britt led the league in starts and complete games but had a meager 17-37 win-loss record.
+The team finished in sixth place again.
+Ferguson was the only man to spell Britt on the mound, starting one game and relieving in three others for a total of 19 1/3 innings and a 0-1 record.
 Ferguson was a tough competitor and could be a handful on the field.
 Despite being the Association’s president, he wasn’t above abusing umpires.
 On June 2, he even walked out of a game in a dispute with one.
 Outside Brooklyn, Ferguson, as a league official, was blasted by the press for such departures from decorum.
 A lapse on July 24 at the Union Grounds in Williamsburg, Brooklyn, stands as a prime example of on-the-field violence during the game’s early years.